4 Best Food Tours in Tokyo, Japan

 What You Need to Rent a Car in Japan

 Ready to hit the road?
-Book your car with Discover Cars here and discover the freedom of exploring the Japan on your own terms!
+Discover the freedom of exploring the Japan on your own terms!

 Thanks for reading!

 The food in Japan is SO good.
-I think that was one of the main reasons we first visited and it definitely keeps us coming back.
+I think that was one of the main reasons we first visited, and it definitely keeps us coming back.
 But if it’s your first time here, it can be overwhelming to know where to go and find authentic and tasty places to eat.
 Luckily, these food tours solve that problem!
-Any of the ones on our list are good for a great time and lots of yummy food.
+Any of the ones on our list is good for a great time and lots of yummy food.

 For more unforgettable experiences and travel tips, check out all our blogs on Japan.
 We’ve criss-crossed the country to find all the activities you won’t want to miss.